 The Organization is exposed to credit risk regarding the financial assets recognized in the statement of financial position, other than investments.
-The Organization has determined that the financial assets with more credit risk exposure are trade, legacies and other receivables since failure of any of these parties to fulfil their obligations could result in significant financial losses for the Organization.
+The Organization has determined that the financial assets with more credit risk exposure are trade and other receivables (excluding sales taxes receivable) since failure of any of these parties to fulfil their obligations could result in significant financial losses for the Organization.